neicnordic/neic.no/_activities/poco.md

     description: Concluded.
 Former members:
 ---

-Pool competencies is a focus area under the NeIC 2016-2020 strategy.
-The pool competencies working group is working to map out the competencies that are present or needed among the Nordic e-infrastructure providers and key stakeholders, starting within the area of [training](../training) and currently expanding to other areas starting with data management.
+Pool competencies was a focus area under the NeIC 2016-2020 strategy.
+The pool competencies working group was working to map out the competencies that are present or needed among the Nordic e-infrastructure providers and key stakeholders, starting within the area of [training](../training) and expanding to data management.